 Addiction and dependence are terms often used interchangeably.
-Howeverthe more precice meanings are: Addiction is charachterized as the compulsive desire for specific substances or behaviors.
-These substances are consumed or behaviors maintained despite their negative consequences for the individual and the sociaty.
-On the other hand dependence, means that a person can no longer live without the addictive substance (such as alcohol, drugs, or medications) or-in case of behavioural addiction- without a particular bahaviour like gaming.
+However the more precise meanings are: Addiction is characterized as the compulsive desire for specific substances or behaviours.
+On the other hand dependence, means that a person can no longer live without the addictive substance (such as alcohol, drugs, or medications) or-in case of behavioural addiction- without a particular behaviour like gaming.

 - Continued substance use despite clear evidence of its harmful effects.